AlchimiaInSilico/PolyMaS/README.md

 # Usage
 PolyMaS(SMILES_SRU, PD)

+NOTE: it is always recommendable to verify, in a 3 SRU polymerization, that the link between the input Structural Repetitive Unit is correct

 # Arguments
 -In the first parameter, enter the Structural Repetitive Unit (SMILES_SRU), that is, the SMILES code string.
 Asterisks (*) are used as indicators of the head (the first one) and the tail (the second one).
 The polystyrene SRU in SMILES code is provided as an example:
 ``` *C(C*)c1ccccc1 ```